TheMallen/JSend/README.md

 TODO: The ability to pass a jSend output into a jSend constructor would almost certainly be a good idea.
 In many cases they will be processed by javascript, but sometimes multiple php processes may need to send eachother jsons.

+### Installing

+For composer, add `"themallen/jsend": "dev-master"` to your `require` object.

+For anyone else, just `git clone` the repo into your desired folder and add it to whatever include_path or autoloader solution you're using.
+For example, in codeigniter you would install it to the `application/libraries` folder.

 ### Example usage

 #### Configure a jSend manually